What follows is my complete introduction to franchising and franchise ownership.

 I encourage you to take the time to read this (hopefully!) easy-to-digest, information-packed franchising introduction in its entirety.
 Why?

 Because if you’re going to invest in a franchise, it’s crucial for you to get a complete understanding of the business of franchising.
-You need to understand how the franchise business model works.
+You need to learn how the franchise business model works.
 Plus, you need to find out if franchise ownership is right for you.

 In addition, you need to understand the risks involved.